 Users may experience various hallucinations and “out of body” experiences that can vary from positive to negative.
 Some have deeply spiritual and life-changing realizations, and others become completely terrified of what they’re experiencing (also known as a “bad trip”).

 After ingesting the drug, users tend to experience the erasing of normal filters or screens that their brains typically have on guard.
-When these are taken down, the outside world is “expanded” and a tremendous amount of information rushes to the brain.
+When these are taken down, the outside world is “expanded.”
+A tremendous amount of information rushes to the brain.

-Suddenly, users are exposed to everything that their brain normally filters out, from auditory to visual, emotional, or sensory cues.
-Multiple factors, such as the people you’re with and physical setting that you’re in, can impact the feelings produced from your trip as well.
+Suddenly, users are exposed to everything that their brain normally filters out, including auditory, visual, emotional or sensory cues.
+Multiple factors, such as the people you’re with and the physical setting you’re in, can impact the feelings produced from your trip.